-NEVER place a gasoline container, gasoline tank, LPG cylinder or any combustible material in the path of the exhaust stream during operation of the engine.
+NEVER place the LPG (liquefied petroleum gas) connector hose OR LPG cylinder tank in the path of the muffler exhaust gas stream of the generator during engine operation.

 - 1. Confirm the dial is in the OFF position. - 2.
-If using a new propane cylinder, remove the plastic cap from the cylinder valve. - 3.
-Attach the LPG hose assembly (included) to the propane cylinder valve and hand tighten. - 4.
-Remove the rubber boot covering the propane connection port on the inverter. - 5.
-Align the plastic finger on the male hose fitting on the LPG hose assembly with the slot next to the female quick connect coupling on the inverter. - 6.
-Insert the hose fitting into the quick connect coupling and push in until you hear a "click" and the outside collar of the quick connect coupling moves forward.
+If using a new propane cylinder, remove the plastic cap from the cylinder valve. - Attach the LPG hose assembly (included) to the propane cylinder valve and hand tighten until snug.
+DO NOT OVER TIGHTEN. - 4.
+Remove the rubber boot covering the propane connection port on the inverter. - Align the plastic finger on the male hose fitting on the LPG hose assembly with the slot next to the female quick connect coupling on the inverter. - Insert the hose fitting into the quick connect coupling and push in until you hear a "click" and the outside collar of the quick connect coupling moves forward.